Reputable Fort Worth Pharmaceutical Negligence Attorneys

 Compassionate and caring Fort Worth medication error lawyers

 At Slack Davis Sanger, our pharmaceutical negligence attorneys put their decades of experience to work protecting victims of careless medication mistakes.
 If you or a loved one were injured from the mistakes of a pharmacist, doctor, or dangerous drug, let us help seek financial compensation on your behalf.
-To find out more or to schedule a free consultation at one of our offices in Austin, Dallas, or Fort Worth, please call 800-455-8686 or fill out our contact form.

 Fort Worth Office